hbctraining/DGE_workshop_salmon_online/lessons/04b_DGE_DESeq2_analysis.md

 DESeq2 estimates the dispersion for each gene based on the gene's expression level (mean counts of within-group replicates) and observed variance across replicates, as we demonstrated with the formula above.
 In this way, the dispersion estimates for genes with the same mean will differ only based on their variance. **Therefore, the dispersion estimates reflect the variance in gene expression for a given mean value.**

-Below, we have a dispersion plot where each black dot is a gene, and the dispersion is plotted against the mean expression for each gene.
-You can see the inverse relationship between mean and dispersion, as we had described above.
-The black dots are dispersion estimates given the data we have.
-With only a few (3-6) replicates per group, the **estimates of variation for each gene are often unreliable**.

-To address this problem, DESeq2 **shares information across genes** to generate more accurate estimates of variation based on the mean expression level of the gene using a method called 'shrinkage'. **DESeq2 assumes that genes with similar expression levels should have similar dispersion.** Blue dots represent shrunken dispersion values.

 <p align="center">
 <img src="../img/deseq_dispersion1.png" width="400">
 </p>

+_Figure Caption: In this plot we have dispersion on the y-axis and mean normalized counts on the x-axis.
+Each black dot represents a gene and its intial dispersion estimate given the observed data.
+Simply looking at the trend of black dots, we observe an inverse relationship between mean and dispersion, as described above._

+Since we have only a few (3-6) replicates per group, the **dispersion estimates for each gene are often unreliable**.
+As we walk through the next few steps, we will discuss how this issue is resolved.

 ### Step 3: Fit curve to gene-wise dispersion estimates